Camc3c/Python_Projects/README.md

 # Python_Projects
 This repository will hold the Python projects I am working on.
-This is not a single project
+This is not a single project.